 - Cunningham G., & Merrifield J. (2015).
 Ecotrust Canada: Building the conservation economy.
-In A. Mathie & J. Gaventa (Eds.), Citizen-led Innovation for a New Economy.
-Halifax, NS: Fernwood.
+In A. Mathie & J. Gaventa (Eds.), Citizen-led innovation for a new economy.
+Practical Action & Fernwood.
+(StFX access)

-- Mathie, A. & Cunningham, G. (Eds.).
+- Mathie, A., & Cunningham, G. (Eds.).
 (2008).
-From Clients to Citizens: communities changing the course of their own development.
-Rugby, UK: Practical Action.
+From clients to citizens: communities changing the course of their own development.
+Practical Action.
+(StFX access)

 - Mathie, A., & Cunningham, G. (2003).
 From clients to citizens: Asset-based community development as a strategy for community-driven development.
-Developmentin Practice, Volume 13, Number 5, November 2003
+Development in Practice, 13(5).
+(StFX access)

 - Cunningham, G. (2005).
 The Jambi Kiwa story: Mobilizing assets for community development.
 (9.5 MB pdf) Spanish (4 Mb pdf).